data-preservation-programs/singularity/docs/cli-reference/datasource/add/netstorage.md

       Set the NetStorage account secret/G2O key for authentication.

       Please choose the 'y' option to set your own password then enter your secret.

-   --netstorage-protocol
-      Select between HTTP or HTTPS protocol.

-      Most users should choose HTTPS, which is the default.
-      HTTP is provided primarily for debugging purposes.

-      Examples:
-         | http  | HTTP protocol
-         | https | HTTPS protocol

 OPTIONS: